 Preheat oven to 400 degrees.
 Set your oven rack on the second from the bottom lip.

 After rising, bake for 35 minutes.
-Remove from pan t
+Remove from pan to cool.

 The time frame sounds long, but most of the time is spent doing other things while it rises.